-- Speeding (exceeding the speed limit or driving too fast for conditions) was a factor in 22% of the fatal crashes involving a large truck, compared with 32% of all fatal crashes. - No adverse weather conditions were reported for 86% of the fatal crashes and for 88% of the nonfatal crashes involving large trucks.
-Rain was the most common adverse weather condition. - For 76% of the fatal crashes and for 69% of the nonfatal crashes involving large trucks, the first harmful event was a collision with another vehicle in transport. - In two-vehicle fatal rear-end crashes, passenger vehicles struck large trucks in the rear three times more often than large trucks struck passenger vehicles in the rear- 16% versus 5% (Figure 3).
+- ➤ Speeding (exceeding the speed limit or driving too fast for conditions) was a factor in 25% of the fatal crashes involving a large truck, compared with 33% of all fatal crashes. - ➤ No adverse weather conditions were reported for 87% of the fatal crashes and for 89% of the nonfatal crashes involving large trucks.
+Rain was the most common adverse weather condition. - ➤ In 75% of the fatal crashes and 70% of the nonfatal crashes involving large trucks, the first harmful event was a collision with another vehicle in transport. - ➤ In two-vehicle fatal rear-end crashes, passenger vehicles struck large trucks in the rear approximately three times more often than large trucks struck passenger vehicles in the rear-16% versus 5% (Figure 3).

-- In all two-vehicle fatal crashes involving a large truck and a passenger vehicle, the passenger vehicle struck the large truck more often than the reverse-54% versus 40%. - Rollover was the first harmful event for only 5% of the fatal crashes and only 2% of the nonfatal crashes involving large trucks. - One-quarter (25%) of fatal crashes that took place in work zones-areas of construction, maintenance, or utility activity-involved a large truck.
+- ➤ In two-vehicle head-on fatal crashes involving a large truck and a passenger vehicle, the passenger vehicle crossed the median and collided head-on with the large truck approximately 16 times more often than the large truck crossed the median and collided head-on with the passenger vehicle-16% versus 1% (Figure 3). - ➤ Rollover was the first harmful event for only 5% of the fatal crashes and only 3% of the nonfatal crashes involving large trucks. - ➤ Twenty-four percent of fatal crashes that took place in work zones-areas of construction, maintenance, or utility activity-involved a large truck.